brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-16.md

 for exactly the same reason.
 What do you know of prophecies?"

-Harry's experience with prophecies was limited to Fleur's odd Christmas present* and some some uncomfortable assertions by Madam Longbottom during his brief visit to Dunnan Hill.
+Harry's experience with prophecies was limited to Fleur's odd Christmas present\[^126-1] and some some uncomfortable assertions by Madam Longbottom during his brief visit to Dunnan Hill.
 Such things had never seemed particularly important to him.

 "A little."